DataDima90/ai.github.io/_posts/2020-01-01-Analysis-and-Visualization.md

 - SPICE uses a combination of columnar storage and in-memory technologies
 - Machine code generation to run interactive queries on large datasets at low latency

+- SPICE automatically replicates data for high availability

+**Durability and availability**
+- Scale to hundreds of thousands of users
+- Simulataneous analytics across AWS data sources

+**Scalability and elasticity**
+- Fully managed service, scale to terabytes of data

+**Interfaces
+- RDS, Aurora, Redshift, Athena, S3
+- SaaS, applications such as Salesforce

+**Anti-patterns**
+- Highly formatted canned Reports, better for ad hoc query, analysis and visualization of data
+- ETL, Glue better choice

 ## Appropriate Analytics Service